Can Graph Neural Networks Count Substructures?: Invariant Graph Networks

-Since $k$-IGNs are no less powerful than $k$-WL \citep{maron2019provably}, we have as a corollary of Theorem~\ref{thm.kwl_pos} that \begin{corollary} $k$-IGNs can perform both matching-count and containment-count of patterns consisting of at most $k$ nodes. \end{corollary}
+In addition, as $k$-IGNs are no less powerful than $k$-WL \citep{maron2019provably}, as a corollary of Theorem~\ref{thm.kwl_pos}, we have \begin{corollary} $k$-IGNs can perform both induced-subgraph-count and subgraph-count of patterns consisting of at most $k$ nodes. \end{corollary}